 What happens when you never menstruate?

-It you have rarely or never had your periods then it implies ovulation not occurring.
+If you have rarely or never had your periods then it implies ovulation not occurring.
 It results in difficulty in conceiving naturally without any intervention.

 Normal menstruation indicates your regular ovulation and there are many factors that why you are unable to get pregnant which needs to be evaluated by your doctor.

-Hope this article gave you an idea on the menstrual cycle along with what are the issues related with short menstruation and irregular menstrual cycles.
+Hope this article gave you an idea on the menstrual cycle along with what are the issues related to short menstruation and irregular menstrual cycles.
 Follow Elawoman blog to get regular updates on fertility health and treatments.

 Leave a Comment